-Students are advised to have valid health and accident insurance.
-Otherwise, students will have to cover all incurred medical costs.
+Students are required to have a valid health and accident insurance for the duration of their study.
+Lack thereof may put one to the expense of any and all incurred medical costs.

 Access to health care during a temporary stay in Poland